takemaru/dnet/README.md

 operation such as loss minimization and service restoration.

-Power distribution networks consist of several switches, and reconfigure thier structures, or *configurations*, by changing the open/closed status of the switches depending on the operational requirements.
+Power distribution networks consist of several switches, and reconfigure their structures, or *configurations*, by changing the open/closed status of the switches depending on the operational requirements.
 However, networks of practical size have hundreds of switches, which makes network analysis a quite tough problem due to